atsign-foundation/at_libraries/at_contact/README.md

 // Or use FutureBuilder and ListView to show the contact data as a list.
 ```

-- If the user wants to list out their favorite contacts, Then call `listFavoriteContacts()` method.
+- If the user wants to list out their favorite contacts, Then call `listFavoriteContacts()` function.

 ```dart
 Future<void> _listFavoriteContacts() async {